ordinarydennis/ordinarydennis.github.io/_posts/2022-01-29-The-Way-to-Erase-Items-in-STL-Containers-Is-All-Different.md

 ---
-title: The Way to Erase Items in STL Containers is All Different.
+title: The Way to Erase Items in STL Containers Is All Different.
 author:
   name: Dennis
 categories: [C++]